IRCAD-IHU/sight-doc/FAQ/FAQ-Sight.rst

 Which platforms does sight run on?
 ===================================

-This framework can run under Windows, Linux and MacOS.
+This framework can run under Windows and Linux.

 Where can I find applications developed with sight ?
 ======================================================